 Along with the brandy, I add a big squeeze of lemon juice, then stir the mixture well before setting it aside to cool.
 The syrup can be made up to three days in advance or, if you prefer, shortly before you begin the rest of your prep.
 Regardless, it should be cool to the touch by the time you remove the cake from the oven.

 Preparing the Pan

 My next step is to prepare the cake pan.
-I line a nine- by 13-inch baking dish with parchment to cover the bottom and long sides of the pan.
+I line a 9-by-13-inch baking dish with parchment to cover the bottom and long sides of the pan.
 You’ll want to allow for overhang, or a parchment handle, on each of the long sides.
 This is an essential step, given that the hot cake needs to be lifted out of the pan for slicing, then returned to the pan before it’s doused in syrup.

 Making the Cake

 I start by beating the eggs, sugar, and salt together using a stand mixer until the mixture is thick and glossy and forms a ribbon when the beater is lifted.
 Then I add a neutral-flavored oil, like grapeseed or safflower—an improvement introduced by Sohla to help keep the batter springy, tender, and homogeneous—in a slow stream until it completely emulsifies.
 Stirring in a couple tablespoons of freshly grated ginger at the end adds a warm and spicy undercurrent to the cake.